dillonpan/android-ios-store/README.md

 Note: If you run into an error named UnicodeDecodeError, add encoding="utf8" to the open() function.
 Example: open('googleplaystore.csv','r', encoding='utf8')

-# Note: Please replace [directory] below in the open() function with the link to your folder of choice
+# Note: Please replace [directory] below in the open() function with the link to your folder of choice where googleplaystore.csv & AppleStore.csv are located

 Example:

 ```python